-There was a time when a simple lock and key would guarantee absolute security.
-But not anymore, the advancement of smart home technology has now had a huge impact on our security measures.
-Home security has come a long.
-Today these tools and products use apps and the cloud to integrate with your smartphone so that you can get instant notifications, stored video footage and more in case of an emergency.
+Today, these tools and products use apps and the cloud to integrate with your smartphone so that you can get instant notifications, store video footage and more in case of an emergency.

 The cloud and home security

-The cloud is no longer confined to storing your data files and pictures; now you can also use it to store, connect, track and manage all of your apps, including those for home security.
-Cloud-based home security systems offer the best of technical assistance and virtual exposure to improve your chances of dealing with the dangers lurking out there.
+The cloud is no longer confined to storing your data files and pictures.
+Now you can also use it to store, connect, track and manage all of your apps, including those for home security.
+Cloud-based home security systems offer the best of technical assistance and virtual exposure to improve your chances of dealing with any potential dangers.

-Wi-Fi security cameras are pretty small and can be set up almost anywhere provided you have a steady internet connection.
-The cameras are directly connected to the Wi-Fi network so that you can see live footage from the camera and track anything that seems suspicious or out of the way.
-Cloud-based home security cameras can also store footage to be reviewed at a later time.
+Cloud-based security camera systems are pretty small and can be set up almost anywhere, provided you have a steady internet connection.
+The cloud cameras are directly connected to the Wi-Fi network so that you can see live footage and track anything that seems suspicious or unusual.
+Cloud cameras can also store footage to be reviewed at a later time.

 2. Cloud home security systems

 For instance, by installing a security alarm and connecting it via the cloud you can be immediately notified in case of an emergency.
+Some cloud-based home security systems will even alert a monitoring station immediately so that law enforcement or the fire department can be sent directly in the event of an emergency.
 You can also manage your home security system remotely.
-Now you can either hire a professional to install a cloud-based home security system or you can do it yourself.

 3. Cloud environmental sensors and smart locks

-Environmental sensors are among the most sensitive of gadgets that can catch even the faintest changes in the atmosphere, such as changes in temperature, humidity levels and CO2 content of the air.
+Environmental sensors are among the most sensitive of gadgets that can catch even the faintest changes in the atmosphere, such as changes in temperature, humidity and CO2 levels.
 This comes in handy if you’ve forgotten to turn off the gas or if there is a spark in the central electrical meter of the house.
 Cloud-based sensors are connected to an alarm that can be controlled via your smartphone.

 4. Cloud home appliances and control apps

 On the other hand, cloud-based sensors can detect any form of movement, even the slightest rustling of an animal and record it.
-And because all these applications are connected to the cloud, you can easily store the videos and refer to them later online if you want to.
+And because all these applications are connected to the cloud, you can easily store the videos and refer to them later, if needed.

 5. Alert systems